-More wheelchair accessible washrooms were installed to promote accessibility for patients.
+- More wheelchair accessible washrooms were installed to promote accessibility for patients.
 Automatic door operators were added to the Birchmount hospital, and existing ones have been replaced.
-We continue to improve accessibility of washrooms by installing L type grab bars in all hospitals.
+We continue to improve accessibility of washrooms by installing L type grab bars in all hospitals. - Accessible washrooms will also be included in the upcoming major expansions of the Emergency Departments at the Birchmount and Centenary hospitals (expected completion by 2024).